-Taking a proactive lead in publishing figures in this area, the Vegner Group are reporting a Mean Gap of 17.1% and a Median Gap of 13.2%.
+Taking a proactive lead in publishing figures in this area, the Vegner Group are reporting a Mean Gap of 15.1% and a Median Gap of 14.7%.

-Both metrics report show no change when comparing year on year.
+Both metrics report show a fall by 2% when comparing year on year.
 It is hard to compare the gap we are reporting with the wider UK, due to the overall lack of reporting nationwide.
 However, this gap does highlight that the Vegner Group have to continue to work hard in this area to fully understand the gap and how a long-term strategy can be applied.